andreagrioni/Tutorials/R/GSVA/README.md

 Gene Set Variation Analysis tool is available at [GSVA](https://github.com/rcastelo/GSVA).

-## Tutorial Description
+## Dataset Description

-The tutorial uses a toy dataset consituted of a Pancreatic Cancer Study and placebo group.
+The tutorial uses an in-silico dataset with two groups: cancer (treatment) and healthy donor (placebo).
+In the cancer group, proteins associated to Pancreatic Cancer were overexpression of 10-folds.

-The Pancreatic Cancer group was simulated by overexpression of 10-folds proteins associated to Pancreatic Cancer gene signatures.
+A simulated, in-silico molecular signature was created by subsampling some of the proteins associated to Pancreatic Cancer.

+Therefore, both molecular signature as well as the Somascan dataset are simulated data.

 ## Tutorial Usage